 After a cozy lunch with a view on the top of the cloudy Jenner mountain, we headed back to Munich.
 Our original plan was to spend a few days in Munich before visiting Ainring instead of after, but when I realized that we were so close to the opening day of the Oktoberfest, I insisted we include that in our schedule, somehow.
 After all, it’s the biggest, most legendary beer festival in the world!
 So it was that we retraced our steps back to this city, one of largest in Germany, and the beating heart of Bavaria.

 That evening, we walked along the road our hotel was on, in search of a place to eat.
-We found a nice-looking little inn and walked into the restaurant, and found that people were already warming up for the first day of the Oktoberfest!
-We ate as others drank and sang along with an accordion-playing entertainer dressed in lederhosen, and wondered that, if this was the ‘warm-up’, what the real thing would look like!
+We found a nice-looking little inn and walked into the restaurant.
+The people there were already warming up for the first day of the Oktoberfest!
+We ate as others drank and sang along with an accordion-playing entertainer dressed in lederhosen.
+If this was the warm-up, we wondered, what would the real thing look like?!

 The Oktoberfest—possibly the world’s most touristy festival

 The next morning, we met up with an old friend of my Mom’s who had offered to be our guide for the day.
 After we spent some time trying to find each other, we found some space on the crowds lining the sidewalks and settled down to wait for the brewery parade—the traditional precursor to the Oktoberfest, during which breweries showcase their wares on massive horse-drawn wagons on the way to the venue—to begin.
-When it finally did, we were gobsmacked by the size of the horses (and, in some cases, oxen) that were pulling the heavy brewery wagons!
-We were told that these horses were bred specifically to pull beer wagons, and are only used two or three times a year in ceremonial events.
+When it finally did, we were gobsmacked by the size of the horses and oxen that were pulling the massive brewery wagons!
+It seems these horses are bred specifically for this, and are only used two or three times a year in ceremonial events.

-After about an hour of watching these mammoth carts roll by interspersed with costumed entertainers, the cathedral bell tolled noon, and the traditional cannon thundered, announcing that the festivities had begun.
+For an hour, mammoth carts rolling by, interspersed with costumed entertainers.
+Then, the cathedral bell tolled noon, the traditional cannon thundered, and the festivities began.
 The crowds—us included—surged towards the Theresienwiese fairground where the huge beer tents had been set up.
-We arrived to a sea of humanity, with thousands of visitors from all over the world eating, drinking, going on carnival rides, and generally milling about.
+We arrived to a sea of humanity!
+Thousands of visitors from all over the world were eating, drinking, going on carnival rides, and generally milling about.

-We left the tent a few hours later—a bit unsteadily, I might add—and it was only then that we appreciated the true scale of the event.
-The crowds at the fairground hadn’t lessened a bit, but even more people were pouring in from the nearby subway station, while we tried to fight our way through them and catch the subway to the Odeonsplatz square.
+We left the tent a few hours later, a bit unsteadily, and it was only then that we appreciated the true scale of the event.
+The crowds hadn’t lessened a bit, but even more people were pouring in from the nearby subway station.
 We had been told that the population of Munich almost doubles during Oktoberfest time, and the subway crowds hammered this fact home quite literally!
-We recovered from our afternoon’s revels at the historic Pfaelzer Weinstube, a quiet little wine bar off the equally historic square.
-Needless to say, I drank coffee, though our host still had enough pep in him for a glass of white wine, after which we wove our way back to our hotel.
+We had to fight our way through them to catch the subway to the Odeonsplatz square.
+Once there, we recovered from our afternoon’s revels at the historic Pfaelzer Weinstube, a quiet little wine bar off the equally historic square.
+Needless to say, I drank coffee, though our host still had enough pep in him for a glass of white wine.
+After coffee and wine, we wove our way back to our hotel.

 The sights and sounds of Munich